 All eyes on me.
 We live, now more than ever, in an attention economy.
 If you can’t catch someone’s eye immediately then they’re on to the next.
 Swiped left, scrolled up, you’re awash in ever expanding sea of content, marooned by whatever the newest outrage or shock is.
-No longer does the world focus on the work, the craft, it’s all spectacle, all the time.
+No longer does the world focus on the work or the craft, it’s all spectacle, all the time.
 The appetite for attention is voracious and to quell it requires pushing beyond the boundaries of safe and natural.
 Spectacle for the sake of spectacle can be dangerous, Jordan Peele recognizes that with his third feature, Nope, he just can’t quite push that message through the artifice of his own attention grabbing blockbuster.

 OJ (Daniel Kaluuya) and Emerald Haywood (Keke Palmer), like most of the characters in Nope are craftsmen in the attention economy.
 Their father (Keith David) started up a ranch, renting out horses for the movies and now, after a freak accident, the Haywood siblings are in charge.
 OJ is the type to put his head down and work, while Em is the natural born showman but even together they struggle to match the success their father built alone.
 Perhaps it’s on them, but more likely the entertainment industry has simply moved past the reverence for expertise or safety when churning out their multi-million dollar marvels.